lurer/loopback-react-app/README.md

 This app will be a way of helping the user to keep track of all this.
 It will be a work in progress, and the requirements will be changed and updated as the app evolves.

+## TODO
+* Get to know Loopback modelling
+* Get to know `danazkari's` react style, as well as use of css.